cssquirrel/ai-puppet/README.md

 Finally, open a browser and navigate to http://localhost:3000.

-To get the chatbot to respond to you, say his name, "Data" after you've finished what you want to say.
+To get the chatbot to respond to you, say his name, "Data", after you've finished what you want to say.